Mastek Blog

 In a speech to TechUK on 18th September 2020, Julia Lopez, Parliamentary Secretary for the Cabinet Office said that the UK Government’s vision is “to put people more in control and at the centre of the government services they use.”

-With social distancing being a mandated necessity, zero touch services are a great way to optimise resource and enable citizens to find the information they need, and request, or perform government services and processes, without contacting departments directly.
+With social distancing being a mandated necessity, zero-touch services are a great way to optimise resources and enable citizens to find the information they need, and request, or perform government services and processes, without contacting departments directly.

 Contact centres